Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Results

 Updating permissions follows the CXL's back invalidate snoop (\texttt{BISnp}) protocol~\cite{cxl-3.1-spec}.
 When a host updates the permission table via a new entry and the entry is approved and pushed into the table by the FM, a CXL \texttt{BISnp} is sent on the network.
 Permission caches on hosts caching that entry will automatically invalidate the permission entry from its own cache.
 The latency of performing a permission revocation is the same as CXL's \texttt{BISnp} latency.

 One limitation of permission revocation is that it fails to prevent on-flight instructions getting committed.
-While \papertitle ensures response-side permission checks, meaning that access control is done after receiving responses instead of apriori approvals, there still exists a tiny window where an attacker can read (not write) data from the SDM.
+There exists a tiny window of at most two \texttt{BISnp} where an attacker can violate isolation.
 This problem however is the CXL's cache coherence problem~\cite{cxl-3.1-spec,hdcs-paper}, which is orthogonal to our work.